-Create a snooze when you want to temporarily prevent alerts from being created and notifications from being sent.
+Create a snooze when you want to temporarily prevent alerts from being created and notifications from being sent, or to prevent repeated notifications from being sent for an open incident.
 For example, you might create a snooze in the following situations:

-- You have an escalating outage and you want to reduce the number of new notifications.
+- You have an escalating outage and you want to prevent further incidents and notifications.

-The period determines when the snooze is active.
+A period that determines when the snooze is active.
 It's specified by a start time and a duration.
-An active snooze prevents Monitoring from creating alerts and issuing notifications for policies that match the criteria of the snooze.
+An active snooze prevents Monitoring from creating alerts and issuing notifications for alerting policies that match the criteria of the snooze.
 Outside the active period, the snooze is inactive.
 An inactive snooze doesn't affect when alerts are created and notifications are sent.

-The criteria determines the policies to which the snooze applies.
-You can apply a snooze to any alerting policy.
+Criteria that determines the alerting policies to which the snooze applies.

 The following table describes the relationship between the status of a condition in a single-condition alerting policy and when incidents are created and notifications are sent: